hoperey/dax-lab_317/README.md

 All of them respond correctly when I filter by date, and the YoY measure even handles empty previous periods gracefully.

-## Visual Validation
+## Visual validation
 I built four visuals to prove everything works together:
 - A **card** showing Total Revenue.
 - A **bar chart** with Revenue by Product Category.
 - A **line chart** displaying Revenue, Revenue YTD, and Revenue PY over time.
 - A **table** listing Product Category, Sub Category, Total Revenue, Net Profit, and YoY Growth %.

 I added slicers for **Product Category** and **Date** (Year).
-When I select different values, every visual updates dynamically—just as required.

 ## Challenge I Encountered
 The biggest hurdle was a **circular dependency** while creating the Product dimension.
 Initially, I referenced the `Product` table inside `RANKX` before the table existed.
 I solved it by storing the base distinct combinations in a `VAR` and then ranking that variable.
 This broke the circular reference and gave me unique `ProductID`s.
-Later, I also faced an error with the `YoY Growth %` measure because `[Revenue PY]` wasn’t recognised—I had forgotten to create it first.
+Later, I also faced an error with the `YoY Growth %` measure because `[Revenue PY]` wasn’t recognised, I had forgotten to create it first.
 Once I added the Previous Year measure, the YoY formula worked perfectly.

 ---